Sen. Lisa Murkowski And GOP Leaders Respond To Donald Trump’s Tweet About 75-Year-Old Protester

-Republican lawmakers have had varying responses to President Donald Trump’s dealings with George Floyd protesters, the most recent being a sigh of frustration from Sen. Lisa Murkowski of Alaska over the injury of an elderly protester.
+Republican lawmakers have had varying responses to President Donald Trump’s response to the George Floyd protests, the most recent being a sigh of frustration from Sen. Lisa Murkowski of Alaska over his tweets regarding the injury of an elderly protester.

-Several senators were asked how they felt about the president’s Tuesday assertion that the 75-year-old protester who was injured during an altercation with police, was likely an ANTIFA member and the interaction was likely planned.
+Several senators were asked how they felt about the president’s Tuesday assertion that the 75-year-old protester — who was injured during an altercation with police — was likely an ANTIFA member and the interaction was likely planned.

-According to POLITICO, Murkowski was shown a printed version of the tweet and gasped: “oh lord, Ugh.
+According to POLITICO, Murkowski was shown a printed version of the tweet and gasped, “Oh lord, Ugh.
 Why would you fan the flames?”

 The senator cut herself short, however, saying that was “all I’m going to say.”

 Senate Majority Whip John Thune, a Republican from South Dakota was somewhat more forthcoming, saying that, “It’s a serious accusation, which should only be made with facts and evidence.
 And I haven’t seen any,”